alicescfernandes/isel_final_project/docs/dev_log.md

 ## TODO

-- [ ] Fork the branch for the FEIM presentation and freeze it
 - [ ] Django DRF Caching (either Redis or Memcached)
-- [ ] Setup Postgres (Only during using auth)
-- [ ] When deleting an excell, update the active CSV's to a previous version
+- [ ] When deleting an excel, update the active CSV's to a previous version, the most recent one created
 - [ ] Add alert when there is still Excel files in processing

 ## 04/17/2025